 Encourage them to approach you if they ever witness cyberbullying or other troubling information online.

 Some kids prefer to spend more time online than playing with friends in real life.
 Tell them, digital friendships can never replace real friends.
 Help your child to nurture their real-life relationships.

 Invest in a parenting control app

-Parental controls help you monitor your child’s online activities.
+Bit Guardian Parental Control helps you monitor your child’s online activities.
 It is a godsend for parents who are apprehensive about their children’s safety in the digital world.